FAQ

 I see Spane Buildings makes some pretty fancy buildings.
 All I want is a simple shop.
 Is that something you would do?

 Absolutely!
-We build everything from simple garages to elaborate homes.
+Starting as a garage builder, and growing past our team of shop builders, we build everything from simple garages to elaborate homes.
 Even the simplest designs include all elements of a complete building.
 Things which may be overlooked by others including complete trim, full overhangs, and posts set in concrete footings.
 “Basics and Beyond” is a phrase associated with Spane Buildings.
 Our heritage began with agriculture and dairy farm buildings in the Skagit Valley.
 This is still a large part of our construction business.
+Check out our Garages page to see some examples of our work!

 I have an old barn and I would like to make some repairs and maybe restore it.
 Can Spane help me?